Rodeoclash/vodon-pro/README.md

 ## Tested with

-- MP4 and WebM video formats.
+- MP4, MKV and WebM video formats.
 - 60fps / 30fps videos.
 - 16:9 and 4:3 aspect ratios.
 - Windows, Linux and OSX